mnit-rtmc/iris/docs/action_plans.md

 <details>
 <summary>Clock Time</summary>

-Triggers at a specific time of day, optionally on a specific date.
+Condition triggers at a specific time of day, optionally on a specific date.

 **Parameters**: `HH:mm` or `YYYY-MM-DD HH:mm`